OHRP/PHS Identification Numbers:

 IRB Application/Review Procedures

-Applications for IRB review shall be submitted to the Office of the Associate Vice-President for Academic Affairs, Room 201 Bibb Graves Hall.
+Applications for IRB review shall be submitted to the Office of the Vice Provost, Room 201 Bibb Graves Hall.
 All applications should include a completed IRB application form, a complete copy of the research proposal, and a copy of the informed consent and/or questionnaire to be used (if any).

 1. Exempt Application

 To apply for exemption from IRB review, the investigator must complete one copy of the IRB application form (see Appendix A), a copy of the research proposal, and attach a copy of the informed consent and/or the questionnaire to be used (if any).
 There are no deadlines for submission of an exemption application.